minwukim/minwukim.github.io/_pages/about.md

 <!-- You can read more about my journey and why I pivoted to LLM research [here](/posts/unstructured/).   -->

 For a detailed look at my background and experiences, feel free to check out my [CV](/files/MinwuKim_CV.pdf).
-If you would like to talk about research or potential collaboration, feel free to ping me at *mwk300[at]nyu[dot]edu* :\)
+If you would like to talk about research or potential collaboration, feel free to ping me at *minwukim[at]snu[dot]ac[dot]kr* :\)

 News
 -----
+- 07.2026 Joining SNU.
+I will continue working on LLM reasoning & world-event forecasting.
-- 01.2026 New [paper](https://arxiv.org/abs/2601.20829) *Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning* is out!
+- 01.2026 New [paper](https://arxiv.org/abs/2601.20829) *Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning* is out.
-- 08.2025: One [work](https://arxiv.org/abs/2505.13718) is accepted at EMNLP 2025 Main Conference!
-See you at Suzhou, China!
+- 08.2025: One [work](https://arxiv.org/abs/2505.13718) is accepted at EMNLP 2025 Main Conference.
-- 06.2025: Preprint for my new [paper](https://arxiv.org/abs/2506.22638) *Layer Importance for Mathematical Reasoning is Forged in Pre-Training and Invariant after Post-Training* is out!
+- 06.2025: Preprint for my new [paper](https://arxiv.org/abs/2506.22638) *Layer Importance for Mathematical Reasoning is Forged in Pre-Training and Invariant after Post-Training* is out.
-- 05.2025: Preprint for my new [paper](https://arxiv.org/abs/2505.14216) *Reinforcement Learning vs. Distillation: Understanding Accuracy and Capability in LLM Reasoning* is out!
+- 05.2025: Preprint for my new [paper](https://arxiv.org/abs/2505.14216) *Reinforcement Learning vs. Distillation: Understanding Accuracy and Capability in LLM Reasoning* is out.
-- 05.2025: Preprint for my new [paper](https://arxiv.org/abs/2505.13718) *Warm Up Before You Train: Unlocking General Reasoning in Resource-Constrained Settings* is out!
+- 05.2025: Preprint for my new [paper](https://arxiv.org/abs/2505.13718) *Warm Up Before You Train: Unlocking General Reasoning in Resource-Constrained Settings* is out.
 - 02.2025: Preprint for my new [paper](https://arxiv.org/abs/2502.08680) *Mathematical Reasoning in Large Language Models: Assessing Logical and Arithmetic Errors across Wide Numerical Ranges* is out!
-- 10.2024: My [paper](https://www.sciencedirect.com/science/article/pii/S240591882400031X) *Interpretable Machine Learning Model for Predicting Activist Investment Targets* is published at The Journal of Finance and Data Science!
+- 10.2024: My [paper](https://www.sciencedirect.com/science/article/pii/S240591882400031X) *Interpretable Machine Learning Model for Predicting Activist Investment Targets* is published at The Journal of Finance and Data Science.
-- 09.2024: Started working as a graduate researcher at NYUAD!
+- 09.2024: Started working as a research assistant at NYUAD.